Treasures of Northern Ethiopia

 Night Hotel in Addis Ababa

-Night hotel in Bhardar
+Night hotel in Lalibela

 Day 3: Awra Amba Community - Gondar